From seed at the farm to that black beverage in your cup. That is the life journey of coffee.

 Drying the Beans

-After processing, the beans need to be dried to approximately 11 percent moisture before they’re ready for export.
+After processing, the beans must be dried to approximately 11 percent moisture before they’re ready for export.

 The beans still have an outer protection layer called “parchment” that will stay inside in this drying phase.
 There are different ways of drying parchment coffee, but it’s common to sun dry it on concrete floors.